-This analysis of the choices associated with the possibility of some entities appropriation-by use or threat of use of force-of goods produced by others is the subject matter of this second branch of the economics of conflict.
+This analysis of the choices associated with the possibility that some entities choose appropriation-by use of force or threat of use of force-of goods produced by others is the subject matter of this second branch of the economics of conflict.
 Thus, we could-and might-deal with specific topics such as war, crime, litigation, family quarrels, strikes, rent-seeking contests, power politics, bankruptcy fights, and more.
 The potential warrant for study of this branch of the economics of conflict is broad.

 As a class, though, we of course cannot do everything and must focus on a small number of areas.
-First, we study how individuals-and organizations-choose between (1) appropriation activities, i.e., pillage and plunder, (2) activities to protect against pillage and plunder, i.e., defense, and (3) productive activities.
+So for this branch, we first study how individuals-and organizations-choose between (1) appropriation activities, i.e., pillage and plunder, and (2) activities to protect against pillage and plunder, i.e., defense, and (3) productive activities.